Vika1990Z/Vika1990Z.github.io/ventus/content/identity-management/administrators.md

 Removing Administrator is available only if your User Role in this Organization is *Owner* or *Administrator*.
 {{% /notice %}}

-To remove Administrator from the selected Organization do the following:
+To remove Administrator from the selected Organization, do the following:
 - identify this unnecessary Administrator on the *Administrators page*;
 - click on the **Actions** icon and select the **Remove** in the list of available options;
 - confirm the User deletion on the next opened *Confirmation window*.